Jdaniel98/Portfolio-Website/README.md

 # Portfolio Website

-This repository contains the source code for Daniel Owusu Mensah's personal portfolio website.
+This repository contains the source code for my personal portfolio website.
 It's a responsive single-page application showcasing skills, projects, and contact information.

 ## Features